liuhualin333/4045Proj17-18/Readme.txt

   1. Download third party libraries according to previous instruction.
   2. Download datasets to data/ folder according to previous instruction.
-  3. Run the command to:
-        python
+  3. Navigate to code/ folder:
-  4. Run the command to:
+  4. Run the following command to: python
-        python
-  5. Run the command to:
+  5. Run the following command to: python
-        python
+  6. Run the following command to compute the top 4 keywords in all question posts data: python application.py

 - Explainations